galasa-dev/cli/docs/generated/galasactl_auth_login.md

 ## galasactl auth login

-Authenticate against a Galasa ecosystem
+Log in to a Galasa ecosystem using an existing access token

 ### Synopsis

-Log in to a Galasa ecosystem using an existing access token
+Log in to a Galasa ecosystem using an existing access token stored in the 'galasactl.properties' file in your GALASA_HOME directory.
+If you do not have an access token, request one through your ecosystem's web user interface and follow the instructions on the web user interface to populate the 'galasactl.properties' file.

 ```
 galasactl auth login [flags]